The importance of South-South solidarity in a sustainable recovery

 Our partnership with the Tony Elumelu Foundation, focuses on youth entrepreneurship and empowerment in Africa and plans to support 100,000 African entrepreneurs over 10 years.

 Hurricanes are a fact of life in Cuba, and because of climate change they are becoming stronger and more frequent.
 UNDP works with governments and communities to ensure their disaster risk reduction plans match this new reality.
 This includes early warning systems, management of natural resources, supplying storm-proof roofing and supporting the local production of sturdy construction materials.
 We’re also working with communities to strengthen their capacity to grow their own food, so that they can be self-sufficient when catastrophes occur.

 Five Caribbean countries — Jamaica, Trinidad and Tobago, Guyana, Dominican Republic and the British Virgin Islands — as well as Talcahuano in Chile are also benefiting from the lessons learned at Cuba’s Risk Reduction Management Centre in vulnerable communities.

 Promoting youth leadership in the Arab region

 The Youth Leadership Programme (YLP) offers one of the region’s most dynamic networks, targeting the intersection of youth, innovation and sustainable development.
-With a diverse set of partners at the national and regional levels in 14 countries, YLP offers an opportunity to reach people from marginalized backgrounds.
+It offers a unique opportunity to reach young people from marginalized background.

 The programme has used behavioural insights, artificial intelligence and blockchain technology to educate and inspire more than 5,000 young people, especially women.
 It encourages them to become social innovators, leaders and a powerful force for change in their communities, equipping them to create social enterprises and non-profits.